Introduction to Data Visualization with Plotly in Python

 Data Scientist

-Can be used for any group, such as penguin islands
+Can be used for any group

 A year slider: